ggrillidc/AxionAstrophysicalFluxes/README.md

 This webpage hosts data files and python notebooks for axion astrophysical fluxes.

-Please, email me [ggrillidc@gmail.com] for questions, comments or complaints.
+Please, email me [giovanni.grilli@lngs.infn.it] for questions, comments or complaints.

 # Solar Axions